Serhiy Kvit: Media activities

-After the Revolution of Dignity he was appointed Minister of Education and Science of Ukraine by the first Yatsenyuk Government on 27 February 2014 and continued to hold the post under the second Yatsenyuk Government.
-He did not retain his post in the Groysman Government that was installed on 14 April 2016.
-Serhiy Kvit is a Honoris Causa of Transcarpathian Academy of Arts, Uzhhorod (2017).
+Ministership

+After the Revolution of Dignity, Kvit was appointed Minister of Education and Science of Ukraine by the first Yatsenyuk Government on 27 February 2014 and continued to hold the post under the second Yatsenyuk Government.
 On July 1, 2014, the Verkhovna Rada of Ukraine adopted the Law on Higher Education, and on July 31, it was signed by President Petro Poroshenko.
-Work on it was carried out on the basis of discussion by the public, students, and representatives of more than 30 educational organizations.

 In the October 2014 parliamentary election, Kvit was elected to Ukraine's parliament Verkhovna Rada on the Petro Poroshenko Bloc electoral list (placed 11th on this list).
 The Verkhovna Rada terminated his powers as a People's Deputy when he was re-appointed to the Cabinet of Ministers of Ukraine on 2 December 2014.